BDC Hamburger Icon

 4. Don’t despair.

-If you’ve partnered with a certain lender before, they might be willing to lend a bit more to your business if they see you are on the road to financial rehabilitation.
+If you’ve partnered with a certain lender before, they may be willing to lend a bit more to your business if they see you are on the road to financial rehabilitation.
 This is known as an “airball,” Cassel said.

 If things become truly dire, you can usually call in a restructuring firm to reorganize operations.